 Key Verse: "Do not merely listen to the word, and so deceive yourselves.
-Do what it
+Do what it says" (James 1:22).

 Summary Statement: Early Jewish believers in the Roman world should show their faith through works to replace their hypocrisy with good deeds in maturity and holiness.